Treatment Options for Tribes and Pueblos Across New Mexico

 When discussing addiction recovery and treatment, it is easy to focus on the negatives and pitfalls involved in the process.
 But the fact is that holistic addiction recovery, which combines traditional and non-traditional approaches to overcoming an addiction, has a lot to offer.

-Holistic addiction recovery also has other specific benefits that are particularly valuable in Native American communities.
+Holistic addiction recovery also has other specific benefits that are particularly valuable in Native American drug and alcohol treatment centers.
 For instance, it gives Natives a way to address their spiritual side as part of their treatment.
 It also gives people an opportunity to examine the root causes of their addictions rather than just focusing on their symptoms; this helps clients heal more fully without the risk of avoiding the necessary deep work of addressing the true source of the emotional and mental scarring that led them to all their addictions.

 Join Icarus on the Path to Lasting Recovery from Addiction

 Our professional and welcoming team members will be happy to schedule a consultation with our expert medical team at our cutting-edge and inclusive facility to discuss your specific needs.
-Our treatment programs are personalized to each of our clients, holistic, and inclusive of all cultural and tribal backgrounds.
+Our Native American drug and alcohol treatment programs are personalized to each of our clients, holistic, and inclusive of all cultural and tribal backgrounds.

 If you are ready to start the process of healing for yourself or a loved one from the clutches of alcohol or other addictions, give us a call now.